pivpn/docs/docs/index.md

 [![Logos](img/pivpnbanner.png)](https://pivpn.io)

+!!!
+WARNING

+    PiVPN is no longer maintained! you can find more information about it [here](https://github.com/pivpn/pivpn/releases/tag/v4.6.0)

 ## How does PiVPN work?

 The script will first update your APT repositories, upgrade packages, and install WireGuard (default) or OpenVPN, which will take some time.